Lagoped opts for regenerated nylon

 Recycled nylon, an alternative with many advantages

-Recycled nylon appears to be a promising solution for reducing the environmental impact of polyamide.
-Some brands, like Lagoped, now use recycled fibers such as ECONYL® regenerated yarn and post-consumer nylon waste.
-This approach promotes the reuse of existing materials, thus contributing to the preservation of natural resources and the reduction of waste.
+Recycled nylon appears as a promising solution to reduce the environmental impact of polyamide.
+Some brands, like Lagoped, now use recycled fibers such as regenerated ECONYL® yarn and post-consumer nylon waste.
+This approach promotes the reuse of existing materials, thereby helping to preserve natural resources and reduce waste.

 nylon fishing net lagoped econyl